tee-roberts/proving_ground/README.md

 Dependencies:
 This work was done from an aws cloud environment, so the tools are configured to make aws api calls.
-The packer tool is using a CentOs7 community image that is currently available fron region us-east-2, as long as the image is available the image should buld accordingly.
+The packer tool is using a CentOs7 community image that is currently available fron region us-east-2, as long as the image is available the image should build accordingly.

 Installing:
 On the linux server you will be working from you will need to have HashiCorp packer and HashiCorp terraform.
 If they are not installed you will need to install them, you can type in the word terraform to check for terraform and /usr/bin/packer to check for packer, if no response proceed to install.